 The deadline for filing Form 5500 is the last day of the month after the seventh month following the end of the plan year.
-If your plan follows a calendar year plan, you have to file the form by July 31st.
-Nonetheless, you can always file Form 5558, which gets you an automatic two and half month extension.
+If your plan follows a calendar year plan, you must file the form by July 31st.
+Nonetheless, you can always file Form 5558, which gets you an automatic two-and-a-half-month extension.
 However, you have to file your Form 5558 before your Form 5500 deadline.

 How to file Form 5500 Filed

-Since January 1st, 2010 the US Department of Labor requires that you file your Form 5500 through the EFAST system on https://www.efast.dol.gov/welcome.html
+Since January 1st, 2010, the US Department of Labor has required that you file your Form 5500 through the EFAST system at https://www.efast.dol.gov/welcome.html

 The Different Plans Available